Sunday, May 5, 2019

 Badla—Of Reversals and Power

 Badla is the third film in the oeuvre of Sujoy Ghosh, depicting the stories of mothers.
 In Kahaani, there was Vidya Bagchi (Vidya Balan), who lost her baby during pregnancy.
 In Kahaani 2: Durga Rani Singh, there was Vidya Sinha (Vidya Balan), also known as Durga Rani Singh, who was the mother of a teenage daughter.
-In Badla, there is Rani Kaur, who is the mother of a young man.
-These films are not part of a franchise, but these mothers seem to be connected.
+In Badla, there is Rani Kaur, the mother of a young man.
+These films are not part of a franchise, but these mothers seem connected.
 In Kahaani and Kahaani 2, there was the common name Vidya; in Kahaani 2 and Badla, there is the common name Rani.
 These are all mothers whose kids have progressively aged in the three films.
 What stands out in these films is that these are stories of ordinary mothers who go on to do extraordinary things for their children.
-They are persistent and never give up, even in the face of extreme hardship and danger.
-There is the perception around these mothers that they are weak, but they are actually quite powerful.
+They are persistent and never give up, even in extreme hardship and danger.
+There is the perception around these mothers that they are weak but actually quite powerful.
 The intelligence establishment tried to use Vidya Bagchi, but, in turn, it was she who tricked them.
-In this aspect, the conversation related to power between Naina and Rani acquires significance when David Rani, who has lost everything, goes onto defeat Goliath Naina.
-Badla also references Sidney Lumet's 12 Angry Men who, like this film, was based on the theme of consensus building.
+In this aspect, the conversation related to power between Naina and Rani becomes significant when David Rani, who has lost everything, defeats Goliath Naina.
+Badla also references Sidney Lumet's 12 Angry Men, which, like this film, was based on the theme of consensus building.
 But, it also was about the power of an individual to turn the tide in his favor.

 Trivia: